 - Internet services from your Cable TV provider use broadband cable MODEMs to connect to your cable TV system.
 Conditions like age and quality of the TV cable entering your home can adversely effect your service..

 What is Broadband you say..
 Broadband is a method of allowing multiple signals (sent by your devices) to travel on a cable line without canceling each other.
-In simpler terms, Broadband allows space on a cable line for more than on device.
+In simpler terms, Broadband allows space on a cable line for more than one device.

 - So if you have cable MODEM service and have several devices such as TVs, Computers, etc. accessing the Internet at the same time, you will be using a fair amount of space on your cable.
 As I said this is ok if you are the only subscriber on your cable line.

-- The biggest problem with Cable Service is the as more subscribers are added, the access speed is reduced.
+- The biggest problem with Cable Service is as more subscribers are added, the access speed is reduced.
 This is especially problematic in densely populated areas where a large number of subscribers are added to a cable line.
 In some cases the actual speed can be reduced to less than what the old 56k dial-up MODEM allowed.

 Digital Subscriber Link (DSL) DSL service is provided in a completely different way.
 This type service provides 100 Mb speed to each device on a time switch (shared) basis.
 DSL equipment deviates a second of time into millions of pieces called nano-seconds.